AlexLovato/alexlovato.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

+# Disclaimer

+this project uses open api's to list movies in a movie database and does not contain any copywritten content, nor am I responsible for anything you do with this project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.